Art at the JHI

 This exhibition would not be possible without all of their collective work.

-Operating and project support: the Art Museum, the Canada Council for the Arts, the Ontario Arts Council, and the Jackman Humanities Institute.
+Operating and project support: the Art Museum, the Canada Council for the Arts, the Ontario Arts Council, the Government of Ontario, and the Jackman Humanities Institute.